reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 ### Serializing `Request`

-Serializing a `Request` packet is relatively straightfoward.
+Serializing a `Request` packet is deceptively straightfoward.
 We use a `match` expression to pull our `Payload` out of the request and associate with with an `OpCode`.
 Then we just serialize the opcode as a `u16` with [`put_u16`][put-u16] The `filename` and `mode` we serialize as null-terminated